consik1/move-sort-files/README.md

 PYTHON
 file_move_sort
-short script which moves files from a source directory and moves them to a destination directory where they are sorted by extension into new folders
+moves files from a defined directory to another where they are then sorted into new folders based on extension